IvayloRachev/Ivaylo_Rachev_P12/sportsee_p12/sportsee_p12/README.md

 NPM
 Git
 Code editor (Vscode)
-Installation

 Install and start BackEnd
 To use the application you need to clone the API from OpenClassrooms-Student-Center.
 Open a terminal and follow the instructions.

 git clone https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard.git
 cd P9-front-end-dashboard
 npm install
-npm run start
+npm start
 You will see

 > P9-front-end-dashboard@1.0.0 start